 NHS England has announced 180 new jobs for pharmacists and 60 for pharmacy technicians as part of the drive to improve patient care and the use of medicines in care homes.
 At a system level, here’s how it will work – and I promise, it’s not as hard as it sounds!

-The NHS and local councils came together in 2016 to form 44 Sustainably and Transformation Partnerships (STPs) with a vision to improve health and care for local people across whole areas rather than individual organisations.
+The NHS and local councils came together in 2016 to form 44 Sustainability and Transformation Partnerships (STPs) with a vision to improve health and care for local people across whole areas rather than individual organisations.
 Following on from the Vanguard programme, the NHS announced 10 Integrated Care Systems (ICS) that have been given greater operational and financial autonomy to manage their services.

 The Medicines Optimisation in Care Homes Programme is being launched at STP/ICS level so that the local systems can decide where best to use this resource for their care homes.
 STP/ICS areas will be allocated funding based on their indicative care home population.
 The STP/ICSs will then work with the NHS England regional offices to support discussions with local providers of clinical pharmacy services to agree how best to use the funding to support care homes and their residents.

 This is an ideal opportunity for pharmacy across the different sectors to come together and work in a more integrated way.
 Some areas are already working well at STP/ICS level.
 Here are some tips about how hospital, primary care, general practice and community pharmacy can work together to support this programme:

 - Find out what your care home population is and what their needs are.
 Are there specific care home types? (e.g. mental health, dementia); see what medicines optimisation services they are already getting and identify the gaps.
 Speak to current providers and see what they are doing; are there opportunities for you to work together?